dlayton66/gig-boss-interview/README.md

 This step is the final step.
 Here we will press "Export Data" and ALL of the important information should be exported to a useful tax page.
 It should include:

 - Total All Bands Income
+- Total $ Each Member Made
+- Total $ You Paid Out To Members Who Made >= $600
+- Total $ You Paid Out To Members Who Made < $600
+- Total $ You Paid Out
 - Total Personal Income
-- Total You Paid Out To Members Who Made >= $600
-- Total You Paid Out To Members Who Made < $600
-- Total You Paid Out Combined
-- Total Each Member Made
 - Visual Cue as to those Who Made >= $600

 The Export can be:
 - Another Page (little spicy)
 - PDF file (spicy)
 - Excel sheet (extra spicy)

+We've made a Figma example of how you might show the data in another page after clicking the button.
+Don't think too hard about how you want to export the data; do what time allows and prioritize displaying all the necessary information cleanly.